ohkami-rs/ohkami/README.md

 <br/>

 ## Development
-ohkami is on very early stage now, so not for producntions use.
+ohkami is on **very early stage** now, so not for any producntion use.

 <br/>